-Media has been a significant, if often poorly strategized, component of programming in conflict-affected and transition contexts.
-Indeed, support for media in conflict-affected states was among the fastest growing areas within media development assistance in the 2010-2015 period.20 Particularly substantial investments were made in building media systems and infrastructures following the invasions of Afghanistan21 and Iraq22 in 2001, with mixed results.
-A brief re-intensification of media support followed the 2011/12 Arab Uprisings; more recent grants of this nature-frequently in the millions of dollars-have targeted South Sudan, Pakistan, and Syria.23
+The role of media and communications continues to be poorly integrated into country diagnostic systems, including political economy, governance, and conflict analyses. growing areas within media development assistance in the 2010-2015 period.29 Particularly substantial investments were made in building media systems and infrastructures following the invasions of Afghanistan30 and Iraq31 in 2001, with mixed results.
+A brief re-intensification of media support followed the 2011-2012 Arab uprisings; more recent grants of this nature-frequently in the millions of dollars-have targeted South Sudan, Pakistan, and Syria.32

-Though the figures indicate growing attention to media in such fragile environments, the position of media and communications within these contexts, however, can be narrow in scope and often siloed.
-Diverting attention away from media support capable of holding government to account has, ironically, been one of the main consequences of military and other security-focused institutions giving greater attention to media and communication.
+Though the figures indicate growing attention to media in such fragile environments, the position of media and communications within these contexts can be narrow in scope and often siloed.
+Diverting attention away from media support capable of holding government to account has been, ironically, one of the main consequences of military and other security-focused institutions giving greater attention to media and communication.

 The role of media and communications continues to be poorly integrated into country diagnostic systems, including political economy, governance, and conflict analyses.
 Proper integration and then appropriate strategic follow-through of media and communications environment concerns would mitigate this.
-In Sierra
+In Sierra Leone, for instance, following the departure of the UN peacekeeping mission in 2013, the Media Reform Coordinating Group has provided a platform to continue the work of legislative reform and building media capacities.33